Best-HeyGman/wgjail-quick/README.md

 `sudo wgjail-quick down /path/to/<wireguard_config>.conf`
 Done, very easy.

+## Starting a podman container in the namespace
+If you want to start a container inside the network namespace, you can do it (with podman) like this:
+`sudo podman run --network ns:/var/run/netns/<NAMESPACE> ...`

 ## Permanently via systemd services
 If you now, for example, have set up a dedicated server to seed your Hannah Montana Linux iso image, you can, with wgjail-quick, create systemd files that automatically, on boot:
 1. create the wireguard jail, then